 Apply yourself to psychology

-What you’ll learn in the applied psychology program
+What you’ll learn in the psychology program

 - Principles and techniques of psychological research, assessments and culturally appropriate methods of working with individuals and groups